Andrettin/Wyrmsun/readme.txt

 - Added dwarven Thunderer (icon by Jinn and unit graphics by Jinn and b_o).
 - Added goblin Gunpowder Infantry (icon by Jinn and unit graphics by Jinn and b_o).
 - Added Gothic Horse Rider (icon by Exidelo).
+- Renamed Teuton Kriegers to Swordsmen, Adels to Veteran Swordsmen and Truhtins to Warlords.
+- Renamed Teuton Schutzes to Archers.

 * Upgrades
 - Added the Gunpowder upgrade (researchable at the Academy/University), which unlocks gunpowder units.